- What is Hepatitis C?

 - What if I have Hepatitis C?

 - Contact Us

-Hepatitis C is an infection that affects the liver.
-Hepatitis C can cause a chronic condition, which can lead to chronic liver disease.
+Hepatitis C is an infection that affects the liver, and can cause a chronic condition, which may lead to chronic liver disease.
 It is caused by the Hepatitis C virus (HCV), which is found in blood.
-Unlike Hepatitis A and B, there is no vaccine for Hepatitis C. The only way to prevent Hepatitis C is to avoid contact with infected blood.

 - Use of needles, syringes, and other “works” used by others which may have infected blood on/in them.